giantswarm/docs/src/content/reference/gsctl/update-org-set-credentials.md

 ### For Azure {#azure}

-For Azure we require you to pass four credential details.
+For Azure you provide four credential details.
 Here is the general syntax:

 ```nohighlight
 gsctl update organization set-credentials \